dcrck/solana-elixir/README.md

-Once you've built your custom program's client, you should probably write some tests for it. `solana` provides example tests for the interfaces listed above, along with an Elixir-managed [Solana Test Validator](https://docs.solana.com/developing/test-validator) process for fast local instruction testing.
+Once you've built your custom program's client, you should probably write some tests for it. `solana` provides example tests for the interfaces listed above, along with an Elixir-managed [Solana Test Validator](https://docs.solana.com/developing/test-validator) process to test your program locally.
 See `Solana.TestValidator` for more details about how to set this up.